kapoorlakshya/kapoorlakshya.github.io/_posts/2019-1-6-record-your-browser-based-automated-tests.md

 ---
 layout: post
-title: Recording your browser based automated tests
+title: Record videos of your browser based (Selenium) automated tests
 ---

-My latest project is a Ruby gem that allows you to record your desktop or a specific application window, primarily geared towards GUI based automated tests.
+My latest project is a Ruby gem that allows you to record your desktop or a specific application window, primarily geared towards browser based automated tests.
 <!--more-->